cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector/_index.md

 The hardware version of the Magic WAN connector includes two [SFP+ ports](https://en.wikipedia.org/wiki/Small_Form-factor_Pluggable) that support 10G throughput, as well as six RJ45 ports that support 1G throughput.

-If you need higher throughput for your connections, refer to [SPF+ port information](/magic-wan/configuration/connector/configure-hardware-connector/spf-port-information/) for more details on this topic.
+Refer to [SPF+ port information](/magic-wan/configuration/connector/configure-hardware-connector/spf-port-information/) for details on this topic.

 ---